 Summit Youth Service Center, Frisco, CO

 Summit Youth Service Center (SYSC) planned to provide access to high-quality preventive and restorative oral health care to Summit County’s children by integrating a comprehensive oral health program into Summit Youth Services Center’s existing primary care, reproductive health, and behavioral health services.
-The first contact point for an elementary school student to access oral health services at SYSC is the Elementary Dental Screening.
+The first contact point for an elementary school student to access oral health care at SYSC is the Elementary Dental Screening.
 Dental teams provided oral health education in all six elementary classrooms and oral health screenings and fluoride varnish to all students with signed permission forms.

 University of Colorado Denver, Aurora, CO

-Children and families within the Sheridan community needed comprehensive oral health services that are fully integrated into primary care.
+Children and families within the Sheridan community needed comprehensive oral health care that is fully integrated into primary care.
 The new dental center provides preventive care (dental sealants and routine cleaning), restorative care (composite/amalgam fillings, crowns, and basic root canals), and rehabilitative care as needed (dentures, implants, and bridges).
 Emergency services (extractions, nerve removal, and abscess care) for acute pain relief are available.
 Specialty care and complicated dental procedures are coordinated with specialists in conjunction with the University of Colorado Dental Clinic at the Anschutz Medical Campus.